edenreich/PHP-Upload-Class/README.md

 # How to use this class

-## Setting it up:

 ## Few things need to be done first:
-1) Make sure you change the random 32 Character key inside the class file.
+#### 1) Make sure you change the random 32 Character key inside the class file.
-2) You can also use Upload::generateMeAKey() command, then just copy it and past it in the KEY const.
+#### 2) You can also use Upload::generateMeAKey() command, then just copy it and past it in the KEY const.
-3) Please open the example index.php file I created to follow and get a better understanding
+#### 3) Please open the example index.php file I created to follow and get a better understanding